davidgwking/adhere/README.md

 ### Schema Errors

   If a schema contains structural flaws, a schema error message is returned.
-Not
+Testing values against schemas that do not have a `type` property results in a schema error.

   ```js
   > adhere.validate(1, 'schema');